International Postgraduate students

 International students will be required to fulfil certain financial arrangements to the satisfaction of the University before being able to complete their Registration as a student of the University More > > for more detailed information about the options for payment of tuition fees, and important dates regarding payment, please refer to the Student Finance Office website.

-If you have met all the course entry requirements and you have received an unconditional offer of a place to study on a one-year postgraduate taught course, you should note that international applicants are required to pay a deposit towards their tuition fees before a Confirmation of Acceptance for Studies (CAS) for visa/immigration purposes can be issued.
+If you have met all the course entry requirements and you have received an unconditional offer of a place to study on a one-year postgraduate taught course, you should note that we provide a facility for applicants to pay a voluntary deposit towards their tuition fees.
+Effective from 1 August 2017, a deposit is not required before a Confirmation of Acceptance for Studies (CAS) for visa/immigration purposes can be issued but you do need to ensure that you have provided all the necessary documentation.

 After you pay a deposit towards your fees, you will be issued with a receipt which you should present with your documents when you apply for your student entry visa to the UK.
 This information will also be included in your CAS statement – see leaflet enclosed with your offer letter.